Are you getting the most out of your therapy sessions?

 Keep an eye on beliefs which might limit therapy, such as:

-• ‘There’s no point looking back in life’: you’re going to need to look back, at least initially, because your past isn’t actually past – it determines your present.
+• ‘There’s no point looking back in life’: you’ll need to look back initially because your past isn’t actually past – it determines your present.
 You’re made up today of every experience you’ve had to date.
 By looking over it again now, you can place responsibility for unhelpful childhood patterns where they belong, as you work out more helpful alternatives.

 • Focusing attention on yourself is ‘selfish/self-indulgent’ – try to reframe therapy as essential self-care.